 Tip: Check dimensions and sizing, (allowing a 3cm tolerance which is normal)

 You are paying for the labour costs in the build quality and finishing processes along with material costs and the retailers import and storage costs are then added to these with a margin for sale.
-At the high end, you should receive a piece of furniture that is as close to the original remit as it possibly can be and for such, be prepared to pay for that quality.
+At the high end, you should receive a piece of furniture that is as close to the original remit as it possibly can be and for such, be prepared to pay a fair market price for that quality, taking into account the production, import, storage/handling and delivery costs.

-Some online sellers, may be located on a different continent and may put delivery and lead times in very small print, so if you want something by a certain date, it is worth speaking with the retailer and checking if they have the physical stock in-house or if there is a lead time, what that might be.
-Remember, large items do not go via air-freight and so you need to allow for sailing schedules and sea-freight times.
+Some online sellers, may be located on a different continent and may put delivery and lead times in very small print, so if you want something by a certain date, it is worth speaking with the retailer and checking if they have the physical stock in-house or if there is a reasonable lead time.
+Remember, large items do not go via air-freight and so you need to allow for manufacture time plus sailing schedules and sea-freight times.

-It is normal for bespoke items, certain finishes and colours to be manufactured to order, and generally lead times for delivery on such items should be 2 to 3 months (8-12 weeks) as this allows approximately one month for manufacture and a further four weeks for shipping from the factory.
+It is normal for bespoke items, certain finishes and colours to be manufactured to order, and generally lead times for delivery on such items should be 2 to 3 months (8-12 weeks) as this allows approximately one month for manufacture and a further four weeks for shipping from the factory and allow an extra week for delays in this process.

 Tip: Check delivery and lead times directly with the retailer